-In our experiments, we use Multi-Paxos to replicate a keyvalue store.
-Lacking access to, e.g., user traces from a major Internet service, we use the YCSB [7] key-value workload to benchmark it.7 Every client in our system proposes Put and Get operations with keys drawn from either a Zipf distribution (with an exponent of 0.99-the default YCSB implementation of a Zipf generator) or a uniform distribution.
-For the Zipf distribution, the most popular items differ across datacenters: the sequence of keys ordered by popularity is a different random permutation for each datacenter.
-We ran experiments for two workload ratios of Puts to Gets-1:1 and 1:9-with each client choosing the operation type at random.
-The skewed Zipf distribution is the ideal workload for quorum leases because clients in different datacenters will mostly access different objects.
-The uniformly distributed workload, on the other hand, is the worst case scenario for quorum leases
+In our experiments, we use Multi-Paxos to replicate a key-value store.
+Lacking access to, e.g., user traces from a major Internet service, we use the YCSB [7] key-value workload to benchmark it.6 Every client in our system proposes Put and Get operations with keys drawn from either a Zipf distribution (with an exponent of 0.99-the default YCSB implementation of a Zipf generator) or a uniform distribution.
+For the Zipf

-6 Without leases, the near-client replica will be able to commit as soon as it receives $\lfloor N/2 \rfloor$ AcceptReplies, or $\lfloor N/2 \rfloor - 1$ AcceptReplies and an Accept from the leader (because it is implicit that the leader must have accepted too).
+5 Without leases, the near-client replica will be able to commit as soon as it receives $\lfloor N/2 \rfloor$ AcceptReplies, or $\lfloor N/2 \rfloor - 1$ AcceptReplies and an Accept from the leader (because it is implicit that the leader must have accepted too).
 With leases, the commit condition is more strict: the replica closest to the client can commit an operation after receiving Accept or AcceptReplies messages from all the replicas that hold the lease for the objects updated by the operations (in addition to the previous condition that at least $\lfloor N/2 \rfloor$ replicas in total signal that they have accepted).

-7For ease of integration with our implementation, we implemented a custom workload generator that uses the same distributions as YCSB via a direct translation of the YCSB code into Go.
+6For ease of integration with our implementation, we implemented a custom workload generator that uses the same distributions as YCSB via a direct translation of the YCSB code into Go.